federicoder/bankproject/readme.md

 ```
 or just run that file from your ide.

+---

+## CONTENTS
+- `output` directory :
-In the output directory you will see the images of plots runned in scripts.
+In the output directory you will see all images of plots runned in scripts in `.png` format, and a `report.txt` file which include all log seen in console.
-There are also .dot image that could be convered in a commod software online to convert .dot into .png
+- `prepraringdata` file in which we manipuale data (clean, create new features, deleting duplicates ecc..)
+- `model` file in which we defined all the classifers for our alghoritms used for training phase
+- `run_classifiers` file in which we defined all classifiers runned in test phase, with a report of an evaluation phase
+- `dataset` directory in which there is the dataset imported with pandas in `preparingdata.py`
+- `util_service` file in which we define common function used in our implementation.
 ###### Authors:
 ###### [Federico D'Errico](https://github.com/federicoder) [Mauro Giordano](https://github.com/mgiordano95) [Francesco Palumbo]()